 Traditionally, the use of patient-reported outcome (PRO) data has been an adjunct to primary data when it comes to clinical trials; however, in the current environment, reliance on PRO models has gained steam.
-As the FDA and research community continue to evolve in terms of how and what data gets captured during the COVID-19 pandemic, one of the areas coming to the forefront is data collection using electronic patient-reported outcomes (ePRO) tools.
+As the FDA and research community continue to evolve in terms of how and what data gets captured during the COVID-19 pandemic, one of the areas coming to the forefront is data collection using electronic patient-reported outcome (ePRO) tools.

 The FDA defines a PRO as “any report of the status of a patient’s health condition that comes directly from the patient, without interpretation of the patient’s response by a clinician or anyone else.”
 1 In general, data from a PRO can be used to predict trends in a population or identify complications or difficulties associated with a particular study protocol or its procedures.
 Up to the point of the current pandemic, researchers typically utilized PROs to gather secondary endpoints or support a primary endpoint with additional real-world experience.
 However, we have managed several studies that have used these (including ePROs) as primary outcome measures as well.